BierOne/BierOne.github.io/_pages/about.md

 <!-- <details>
 <summary><b>Hobby</b></summary> I love backpacking and adventuring.
-In May 2024, I felt deeply depressed about my research.
+In July 2024, I felt deeply depressed about my research.
 Each day, I’d wake up, head to the university, and go through a monotonous routine, finding it harder and harder to appreciate the wonderful things around me.
 Seeking a change, I set out on my first solo and long trip, traveling across Japan -- from the southern warmth of Okinawa and Kyushu to the northern charm of Hokkaido, with stops in Kansai and Kanto along the way.
 I met incredible people from different countries and walks of life.
 They lifted my spirits in ways I hadn’t expected and helped me find myself.
 I’m grateful for this experience.
 </details><br> -->